 Parameter Description vers Version of the SFS Turbo file system.
 Only NFSv3 is supported currently, so the value is fixed to 3 . timeo Waiting time before the NFS client retransmits a request.
 The unit is 0.1 second.
-The recommended value is 600 . noresvport Whether the NFS client uses a new TCP port when it re- establishes a network connection to the NFS server.
+The recommended value is 600 . noresvport Whether the NFS client uses a new TCP port when it reestablishes a network connection to the NFS server.
 It is strongly recommended that you specify noresvport , which ensures that your file system remains uninterrupted after a network reconnection or recovery. nolock Whether to use the NLM protocol to lock files on the server.
 If nolock is specified, the lock is valid only for applications on the same client.
-It is invalid for applications on any other clients. <shared path=""></shared> The type of the SFS Turbo file system is 125 MB/s/TiB, and its shared path is xxx . sfsturbo.internal:/ .
+It is invalid for applications on any other clients. tcp Protocol used by the NFS client to send requests to the server.
+You can use either UDP or TCP. <shared path=""></shared> The type of the SFS Turbo file system is 125 MB/s/TiB, and its shared path is xxx.sfsturbo.internal:/.
 Variable xxx is the file system ID. <local path=""></local> A local path on the ECS used to mount the SFS Turbo file system.
-For example, /local_path .
+For example, /local_path.

-Step 4 View the mounted SFS Turbo file system.
+Step 5 View the mounted SFS Turbo file system.